 When you apply for the 50% Child Care Rebate with the Department of Human Services, you can select your preferred payment option.

 You have the option to alter your payment method online between the month of April and June for the following financial year.
 Visit the Department of Human Services website or contact them directly on 13 61 50.

-The Child Care Benefit is income tested and is usually paid directly to an approved Child Care Services to reduce the fees that eligible families pay.
-You can apply for the Child Care Benefit online or in person through Centrelink.
+The Child Care Subsidy is income tested and is usually paid directly to an approved Child Care Services to reduce the fees that eligible families pay.
+You can apply for the Child Care Subsidy online or in person through Centrelink.
 To apply online, visit the Department of Human Services website.

-To be eligible for CCB you (as a parent or guardian) must meet these requirements:
+To be eligible for Child Care Subsidy you (as a parent or guardian) must meet these requirements:

-You will get CCB and CCR for 42 absence days per child each financial year.
+You will get Child Care Subsidy for 42 absence days per child each financial year.
 These can be for any reason and will not require proof.
-However, to receive CCB and CCR for additional days (above the 42 days) you may be required to provide documentation to support the absence.
-To access your child’s absence record on your online statement along with your child care attendance, CCB and CCR amounts paid statement please visit the Department of Human Services website for further details.
+However, to receive Child Care Subsidy for additional days (above the 42 days) you may be required to provide documentation or medical certificate to support the absence.
+To access your child’s absence record on your online statement along with your child care attendance, Child Care Subsidy amounts paid statement please visit the Department of Human Services website for further details.